theslater11/SengLinks-HR-App/writeup.md

 Run your `main.py` module and look at the graph labeled "averages.png."
 Roughly speaking, where do you see the time series experience a significant difference in values along the x-axis?
 Point out all x-values where you notice a drastic difference in future values.

 At 10 heart rate experiances a noticable, sustained increase until 30 is hit.
 There is a dropoff back to pre-10 levels thereafter.
-It may be infered 10 to 30 are the users waking hours for that day.

 ## Question 4